Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Numerical experiments

 For each pair $(n,m)$, we randomly generate $a_i$, $1\le i\le m$, with all entries independently drawn from the standard normal distribution.
 We also generate a ground truth solution $x^*$ in the same manner and set $b_i=s(a_i^Tx^*)+ 10^{-4}e_i$ for each $1\le i\le m$, where $e_i$'s are independently drawn from the standard normal distribution.

-We apply NSFOM-PM, NSFOM-EM, and NSFOM-RM, along with their unnormalized variants, to solve problem \eqref{df}.
+We apply NSFOM-PM, NSFOM-EM,NSFOM-RM, GClip, and ACClip to solve problem \eqref{df}.
 All methods are initialized at the zero vector.
 We compare them based on two metrics: the relative objective value gap $(f(x^k)-f^*)/(f(x^0)-f^*)$ and the relative gradient norm $\|\nabla f(x^k)\|/\|\nabla f(x^0)\|$, computed over the first $500$ stochastic gradient evaluations.
 Here, $f^*$ denotes the minimum objective value found during the first $600$ stochastic gradient evaluations across all methods.
-The algorithmic parameters are selected to suit each method well in terms of computational performance.
+The algorithmic parameters are tuned according to the following strategy: \begin{itemize} \item For NSFOM-PM, NSFOM-EM, and NSFOM-RM, the step sizes and momentum parameters are chosen according to Theorems~\ref{thm:s-rate-pm}, \ref{thm:known-rate-mem}, and~\ref{thm:known-rate-rm}, respectively, with $\alpha = 1.5$.
+For NSFOM-EM, the extrapolation parameters are set equal to the momentum parameters in accordance with~\eqref{pth-lss} with $q = 1$.